vtog/labGuides/source/ocp/lso-lr-quick-start.rst

 Local Storage Operator + Image Registry Quick Start
 ===================================================

-This document will describe the installation of the Local Storage Operator (LSO).
-LSO is a good way to allocate local storage for the image registry.
+This document describes the installation of the Local Storage Operator(LSO).
+This is a simple way to allocate local storage for the image registry.

 Install and Configure the Local Storage Operator
 ------------------------------------------------